 Peace and Social Justice

-Chesapeake Physicians for Social Responsibility's (Chesapeake PSR) history is rooted in peace and social justice activism of individuals working to influence social, political and environmental change.
+Chesapeake PSR's history is rooted in peace and social justice activism of individuals working to influence social, political and environmental change.